Asarsi Getu: Life in Canada and aliyah

-Asarsi began studying medicine in Winnipeg, but due to the imprisonment of two of her brothers, who were aliyah activists in Gondar, she was forced to drop out of medical school and work to help support her family back in Ethiopia.
+Asarsi began studying medicine in Winnipeg, but due to Ethiopia’s imprisonment of two of her brothers, who were aliyah activists in Gondar, she was forced to drop out of medical school and work to help financially support her family still in Ethiopia.
 She was hired at a local hospital as a night-shift nurse, and later worked as a secretary.
-In her spare time, she has helped raise funds for the Ethiopian Jewry from the local Jewish community.
-At the same time, she raised her daughter herself, after divorcing her husband.
-After a five-year effort, she managed to bring her mother from Ethiopia to Canada; her mother later immigrated to Israel, her two brothers were released from the Ethiopian prison with the help of the Mossad, immigrated to Israel and were recognized as Prisoners of Zion.
-About a year later, in 1992, she immigrated to Israel with her daughter.
+She helped raise funds, from the local Jewish community, for Ethiopian Jewry.
+During this time, she raised her daughter by herself, as a single parent, after divorcing her husband.
+Through a five-year effort, she managed to bring her mother from Ethiopia to Canada; her mother later immigrated to Israel.
+With the help of the Mossad, her two brothers were released from Ethiopian prison, immigrated to Israel, and were recognized by Israel as Prisoners of Zion.
+About a year later, in 1992, Asarsi immigrated to Israel with her daughter.
 In Israel, she met Baruch Garmai, whom she had known in Ethiopia.
 The two are married and live in Jerusalem.
-Asarsi continues to work as a nurse, while Garmai worked as a security guard at the Knesset until his retirement.
+Asarsi continues to work as a nurse, while Garmai served as a security guard at the Knesset until his retirement.

 Shmuel Yelma with Herut Takele and Asarsi Getu (right) at the Yerusalem Forum at the Tel Aviv Cinematheque in 2019.